Basketball Defensive Drills for Coaches

 Not every defensive possession is going to go through 100% as planned.
 That means that sometimes there are going to be breakdowns.
 However, that doesn’t mean the offense should get a wide-open shot or finish at the basket.
 As a basketball player or team, if you are always competing your hardest when these situations happen, you will be able to fight through and cover many of them.

-This only happens, though, if players are fighting and competing on every play.
-So, along with learning the different movements in these basketball defensive drills, it will be essential for players to learn to compete at a high level.
 You can help your players learn how to compete with basketball competition drills that allow your players to compete against each other in a controlled environment.
 Whether it is a shell drill, one-on-one, etc., teach your players how to compete and battle against each other.

 Team Defense

 As a basketball coach, you are going to have your own defensive scheme.
 It may be a gambling defense, a zone defense, or whatever.
 This means that you are going to have different defensive principles for your players.
 So, along with working on these different defensive drills with them, make sure that they know what is expected in each style of team defense you run.
-You don’t want players gambling when they shouldn’t be or a players not in a passing lane when they should be.
+You don’t want players gambling when they shouldn’t be or players not in a passing lane when they should be.

 Defensive Communication

-Regardless of what type of defense you play, you will need all five players working together to get stops.
+Regardless of what type of defense you play in basketball, you will need all five players working together to get stops.
 This means that players should communicate at a high level.
 A great way to work on communication is during basketball drills.
 Whether it is one of the one-person basketball defensive drills or one of the multi-person drills, players should communicate.
 They also need to use relevant communication.
 Have them use your team’s terminology when communicating in the help, on the ball, etc.

 Must-Use Basketball Defensive Drills